falcosecurity/cncf-green-review-testing/README.md

 Notes:
 - The Falco Deployment enables `kernel.bpf_stats_enabled` by default.
-- For both `bpf` and `kmod`, additional host mounts are required, such as `/usr/src/kernels/` and `/lib/modules`.
+- For both `ebpf` and `kmod`, additional host mounts are required, such as `/usr/src/` and `/lib/modules`.
 Please refer to the respective daemonset configuration for more details.
 - We anticipate `containerd` to be the container runtime socket located at `/run/containerd/containerd.sock`.